 Let $E$ be a Banach space.
 Here we collect some properties of Bochner space $L^p(R^n;E)$, see, e.g., \cite{HNMW}.

 For a function $f:\R^n\rightarrow\C$ and an element $e$ of $E$, we denote the tensor product

-If $V$ is a vector space of complex-valued functions, we use the same notation for the tensor product Now we can introduce some properties of space $L^p(R^n;E)$. \begin{prop}[\cite{HNMW}, pp.68] Let $p\in[1,\infty]$, the tensor product $L^p(\R^n)\otimes E$ is dense in $L^p(\R^n;E)$. \end{prop} \begin{prop}[\cite{HNMW}, pp.54] Let $p\in[1,\infty)$ and $E$ be a reflexive Banach space, then we have
+If $V$ is a vector space of complex-valued functions, we use the same notation for the tensor product Now we can introduce some properties of space $L^p(R^n;E)$. \begin{prop}[\cite{HNMW}, p.68] Let $p\in[1,\infty]$, the tensor product $L^p(\R^n)\otimes E$ is dense in $L^p(\R^n;E)$. \end{prop} \begin{prop}[\cite{HNMW}, p.54] Let $p\in[1,\infty)$ and $E$ be a reflexive Banach space, then we have

 \end{prop}